 This can happen unintentionally, and it’s very common if you’ve spent months or years creating quality content.

-It can drop authority and rankings: If two pages are ranking for a keyword, you’ll acquire links slowly on two separate pages instead of consolidating to just one, which can keep search rankings lower for both pages.
+It can drop authority and rankings: If two pages rank for a keyword, you’ll acquire links slowly on two separate pages instead of consolidating to just one, which can keep search rankings lower for both pages.